o3de/community/process-docs-and-markdown/promotion-and-demotion-guidelines.md

 * Monitoring community metrics and performance

 **Admin**<br>
-Admins are the highest-ranking staff members in a community and are responsible for server confirguration.
+Admins are the highest-ranking staff members in a community and are responsible for server configuration.
 Their responsibilities may include:

 * Same responsibilities as Manager
 * Server Configuration